 Next steps

 After passing a knowledge test and meeting the visual and medical standards, you will be required to purchase a licence for $20, plus base driver premium charges of up to $45 and any applicable additional driver premium.
-With this licence, you will be in the Learner Stage of the GDL program for a minimum of nine months.
+With this licence, if you are in the GDL program you will be in the Learner Stage (5L) for a minimum of nine months.
+If you are not in the GDL program, you will be in the Authorized Stage (5A) and be eligible to take a road test the next day.

 If you are outside of the GDL program, you can repeat a knowledge test the next working day.